-Enactment of this Act is intended to make only those changes to existing Maine laws that are necessary to allow use of marijuana by medically needy patients, and is not intended to change current civil and criminal laws governing the use of marijuana for non-medical purposes.
+Enactment of this Act is intended to make only those changes to existing Maine laws that are necessary to allow the use of marijuana by medically needy patients and is not intended to change current civil and criminal laws governing the use of marijuana for non-medical purposes.

 Be it enacted by the People of the State of Maine as follows: